JJUA55224U International Taxation

-OECD’s Model Tax Convention on Income and on Capital: Condensed version, latest edition, (extract assessed to app.
+OECD’s Model Tax Convention on Income and on Capital: Condensed version, 2017, (extract assessed to app.
 250 pages).

 Students present a solution on a case or problem, or topic, which the teacher and the other students gives feedback and a formative evaluation.

 - Oral examination, 20 minutesOral exam without preparation, 20 minutes